mpv-player/mpv/DOCS/man/options.rst

     This option is disabled if the ``--no-keepaspect`` option is used.

 ``--video-rotate=<0-359|no>``
     Rotate the video clockwise, in degrees.
-Currently supports 90° steps only.
 If ``no`` is given, the video is never rotated, even if the file has rotation metadata.
 (The rotation value is added to the rotation metadata, which means the value ``0`` would rotate the video according to the rotation metadata.)

 ``--video-zoom=<value>``
     Adjust the video display scale factor by the given value.
 The parameter is